UnimibSoftEngCourse1819/progetto-smarthome-2-gruppo-smarthome-2/README.md

 RUNNING THE PROJECT
 - Start the Jemma-Server running start.sh(Unix)/start.bat(Windows) in folder  smarthome/dal-web-apis-bin-2.0.0.
-- Start the SmartHome application running start.sh(Unix)/start.bat(Windows), in smarthome/target folder.
+- Start the SmartHome application running start.sh(Unix)/start.bat(Windows), in smarthome folder.

  Now you can interact with your Personal Smart Home!